DreamingAnjali/The-Anjali-Blog-/README.md

 Future Improvements:

-•Adding a Contact Form: Implement a working form to allow users to contact me directly.
+• Adding a Contact Form: Implement a working form to allow users to contact me directly.

-•SEO Analytics: Integrate Google Analytics to track visitors and improve SEO strategies.
+• SEO Analytics: Integrate Google Analytics to track visitors and improve SEO strategies.

-•Blog Posts: Add a section for regularly updated SEO blog posts.
+• Blog Posts: Add a section for regularly updated SEO blog posts.

 How to Contribute: